brianberns/brianberns.github.io/Markdown/Scales.md

 | A |  1 | (3&frasl;2)<sup>1</sup> = 3&frasl;2   | 3&frasl;2   |
 | E |  2 | (3&frasl;2)<sup>2</sup> = 9&frasl;4   | 9&frasl;8   |

-We've also given each note a name (which seems arbitrary for now, but will be explained later).
+We've also given the notes names (which seem arbitrary, but will be explained later).
 Let's put these normalized notes in order from lowest to highest within the octave:

 | Name | Normalized ratio |
 | - | ----------- |